A Self-Guided Day Trip Around Atiu: One Day Itinerary© CookIslandsPocketGuide.com

 After Konokonako Landing, head south to the Taunganui Harbour, which makes a fun and sheltered spot for a swim and a snorkel.
 At the harbour’s southern end, find the shipwreck of the SV Edna.

-About a kilometre (0.6 miles) south of Taunganui Harbour, look out for a small trail leading to the coast from the roadside.
+About a kilometre (0.6 mi) south of Taunganui Harbour, look out for a small trail leading to the coast from the roadside.
 You’ll find a quaint picturesque (but unnamed) beach.

-A little further on (about 200m/656ft), you’ll reach Oravaru Beach.
+A little further on (about 200 m/218.7 yards), you’ll reach Oravaru Landing.
 This is the landing place of Captain Cook on April 3 1777.
 It’s also a great beach for relaxing and bathing at high tide.

-The next beach on the agenda is Atiu’s most popular, Taungaroro Beach, approximately 1.5km (0.9 miles) south of Oravaru.
-The beach is just a few metres from the main road and has a sheltered picnic area, making it an ideal lunch stop.
+The next beach on the agenda is Atiu’s most popular, Taungaroro Beach, approximately 1.5 km (0.9 mi) south of Oravaru.
+The beach is just a few metres from the main road and features a sheltered picnic area, making it an ideal spot for lunch.
+This is also the best beach for swimming in Atiu.

 A Self-Guided Day Trip Around Atiu - One Day Itinerary© Google Maps